KatanaGraph/katana/docs/contributing/building.rst

 PyTorch
 =======

 To install PyTorch, follow the commands below.
-The first 2 lines installs dependencies.
+The first 2 lines install dependencies.
 The subsequent steps install PyTorch from source.

 .. code-block:: bash